isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 The Code Explained
 ~~~~~~~~~~~~~~~~~~

-The base class :class:`envs.BaseEnv` wraps around many intricacies of the simulation interaction
+The base class :class:`envs.ManagerBasedEnv` wraps around many intricacies of the simulation interaction
 and provides a simple interface for the user to run the simulation and interact with it.
 It
 is composed of the following components: